 A: No, you can only apply to either a master’s program or a doctoral program.

 Q: What kind of commitment does the Fulbright Program require?

-A: The Fulbright Program provides grants with no string attached.
-However, Fulbright grantees are holders of J-1 visa and are therefore subjected to a two-year residency requirement.
+A: The Fulbright Program provides grants with no strings attached.
+However, Fulbright grantees are holders of J-1 visas and are therefore subjected to a two-year residency requirement.
 That means they are not allowed to work in the U.S. for 2 years after the visa expires.
 (Marriage to a U.S. citizen is not exempted.)
-You are also advised to check with your home institution for any further commitments.
+You are also advised to check with your home institution or employer for any further commitments.

 Q: If I am not a Thai citizen, but living in Thailand, can I apply for a Fulbright scholarship through Fulbright Thailand?

-A: No. You need to contact Fulbright Commission or U.S. Embassy in your country of citizenship.
+A: No. You need to contact the Fulbright Commission or U.S. Embassy in your country of citizenship.

 Q: I received my bachelor’s degree from overseas, but I completed a master’s degree from a Thai university.
 Am I eligible?

-A: No. Regardless of the degree applying, all applicants must hold bachelor's degrees from Thai universities, listed under the Office of the Higher Education Commission.
+A: No. Regardless of the degree applying, all applicants must hold bachelor's degrees from Thai universities.

 A: No. Fulbright selects candidates as a cohort, and they need to work with Fulbright Thailand from the start.